corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 7. Workers can read the updated configuration from the configuration topic on the Kafka bus using the configuration read service

-Note that there are two separate Kafka topics involved in this process:
+The process uses two separate Kafka topics:

-1. The configuration topic, which holds the current state of the cluster configuration
+1. The configuration management topic, which holds _requests_ to modify the current state of the cluster configuration
-2. The configuration management topic, which holds _requests_ to modify the current state of the cluster configuration
+2. The configuration topic, which holds the current state of the cluster configuration

-For simplicity, the diagram skips over the configuration management response that the DB worker writes to the configuration management topic on the Kafka bus after step (5), which in turn allows the RPC worker to send a response to the HTTP client in step (6).
+For simplicity, the diagram above skips over the configuration management response that the DB worker writes to the configuration management topic on the Kafka bus after step (5), which in turn allows the RPC worker to send a response to the HTTP client in step (6).

-The remainder of this document takes a closer look at various parts of the above process.
+The remainder of this document provides further details on the process above.

 ## HTTP requests for configuration updates